Venafi/sigscan/README.md

 *Make sure you are authenticated to the registry as needed.*

+*Note: If you are on Windows ANSI Terminal Control support (introduced in Windows 10 console build 16257 and later) is not enabled by default.
+This will affect the table view when using the displaying the output table via `--output pretty`.
+Run sigscan in a PowerShell console as opposed to a CMD console.
+A [workaround](https://github.com/rodaine/table/issues/18) exists by running the following in Admin Mode*:

+`Set-ItemProperty HKCU:\Console VirtualTerminalLevel -Type DWORD 1`

 ```shell
 $ sigscan repo myregistry --output pretty --username myuser --password supersecretpassword
 ```